Licensing criteria for hospital-based ECE services

 - check that the name on the practising certificate matches the name on the person’s identity documentation

-- check the Teaching Council’s online register (https://teachingcouncil.nz/search-the-register) for the latest updates to the teacher’s registration and practising certificate status
+- check the Teaching Council’s online register (https://teachingcouncil.nz/search-the-register(external link)) for the latest updates to the teacher’s registration and practising certificate status

 - undertake a risk assessment.